 The following case summary epitomizes this “breaking in” process of any new law and SB 1437 in particular.

 In Riverside County, in 2013, Fallon Lupe Flores and five codefendants were each charged with murder of John Doe while they were engaged in the commission or attempted commission of a robbery and a kidnapping.
 Flores and her codefendants were also charged with acting for the benefit of, or in association with a criminal street gang, with the specific intent to promote, further, or assist in criminal conduct by gang members (Penal Code § 186.22(b)(1)(A)).
-The information also alleged that Flores suffered on prior prison term (Penal Code § 667.5(b)).
+The information also alleged that Flores suffered a prior prison term (Penal Code § 667.5(b)).

 It merits mention that first degree murder is punishable by death, life in prison without the possibility of parole (LWOP) or 25 years to life in prison.
 Where the sentence is 25 years to life, the defendant is not eligible for parole until he has served 25 years.
 A defendant convicted of second-degree murder must serve a sentence of 15 years to life with parole eligibility after 15 years.
 By contrast, a person convicted of voluntary manslaughter is punished by imprisonment for three, six or eleven years.